Galatians 1:21

 American Standard Version

-Then I came unto the regions of Syria and Cilicia.
+Later, I went to the regions of Syria and Cilicia.

 Douay-Rheims Bible